Chaos81/nhl94-patches/94_fight/notes/Sprites.md

 Move byte 7 into d4 (sizetab byte)
 Use d4 as index to sizetab table, and put # tiles into d4

-Then it compare to previous d4 and branches if larger.
+Then it compares to previous d4 and branches if larger.
 If not, it will do a check if the tile is smaller, than branch.
 If it's the same, and the data is pointing at the same tiles, it will branch to the dup code.

 Take d2, mult by 32 decimal.